The single greatest need in the crypto-ecosystem is a truly decentralized exchange.

 - User Experience

 But what about ease of use for developers and communities of new coins and tokens?
-As mentioned previously, it will not cost anything to list a coin on the Blocknet Decentralized Exchange.
+As mentioned previously, it will not cost anything to list on Block DX.
 This removes another barrier for traders and will help developers who want to get their new coin listed.
 It will help liquidity and encourage innovation in the cryptosphere.
 The Blocknet was designed to maximise interoperability (communication between blockchains), and so most blockchain tokens may be integrated with no coding required.
 The current integration requirements are:

 A decentralized system must be responsive to the needs of a decentralized community without surrendering the ideals of decentralization.
 To achieve this, Blocknet uses a decentralized governance voting system.
 Built into the Blocknet blockchain is the ability to create up to 4,320 new Blocks approximately once per month.
 This is known as a Superblock.
 The creation, use and distribution of this Superblock is voted on by the community via community proposals.
 Nodes can vote on proposals and at least 10% of nodes must vote and “yes” votes must have the majority for a vote to pass.
 In this way, a decentralized democracy is achieved and no central entity can dictate the direction the project takes.
 Inherent within this system is a self funding model that will also ensure the longevity of the project.

-In addition to a secure trading, a great UI and the ease of listing a coin or token, here is a summary of the benefits of Blocknet:
+In addition to a secure trading, a great UI and the ease of listing a coin or token, here is a summary of the benefits of Block DX:

 A truly decentralized exchange is vital if the Cryptocurrency ecosystem is to evolve, and Blocknet will be an integral part of that evolution.